basmaomar/Film-making-industry-market-analysis/README.md

 ## Cleaning
 -	Margining the datasets from different sources to reduce the number of null values
 -	Remove unwanted columns, since the data produced over 40 columns which required us to drop unnecessary features that were not contributing to the prediction, such as: (Plot,	Type,	Released,	Location,	etc..)
-- Fix some values format:
+- Fixing some values format:
   - Year (Making it into a Date-Time Format)
   - Genre (Splitting the Genres into multiple columns to reduce redundancy)
   - Finances -Budget, Gross, Cumulative, Opening- (Removing symbols, calculating currency